 Learning Environments: An Introduction

-Research tells us that children learn best in safe, secure environments.
-Warm, secure relationships with caring and responsive adults, where they feel safe, and where they feel free to explore and learn.
+Research tells us that children learn best in environments where they can have secure relationships with caring and responsive adults, where they feel safe, and where they feel free to explore and learn.
 A well-arranged family child care environment can help you meet children’s needs during play and routines.
-This lesson highlights the importance of the family child care environment and provides an overview of what to consider when creating and maintaining a developmentally appropriate environment for a mixed-age group of children.
+This lesson highlights the importance of the environment and provides an overview of what to consider when creating and maintaining a developmentally appropriate environment for a mixed-age group of children.

 The Indoor Environment

 You, your family, and the children you care for share space in your home.
 Your most important task in designing and organizing your home environment is to make sure each individual feels safe and secure.
 There are many ways to create a warm, welcoming environment that also serves as a home for your own family members.
-There are many components to attend to: places for quiet and busy activities, privacy, storage and display, food preparation, and rest.
 This lesson examines how to design and organize your family child care setting.

 The Outdoor Environment

-Outdoor learning environments offer children opportunities to explore, create, engage in movement, and develop an appreciation for nature.
-In this lesson, you will learn about the importance of outdoor environments.
-As you intentionally design your outdoor space, you will come to know how children learn through playing outdoors.
+Outdoor learning environments offer children opportunities to explore, create, move, and develop an appreciation for nature.
+In this lesson, you will learn about the importance of outdoor environments and how to intentionally design your outdoor space to promote learning, engagement, and active play.

 There are many different types of materials available for mixed-age groups of children.
-As a family child care provider, you will need to carefully choose which materials to have available in your home.
-This lesson will help you think about which materials to provide for the children in your care.
-You will learn about how to choose materials based on cultural relevance, children’s individual interests, the materials’ open-ended possibilities, and children’s developmental needs.
+This lesson will help you think about which materials to provide for the children in your family child care home.
+You will learn about how to choose materials based on cultural relevance and anti-bias, children’s individual interests, the materials’ open-ended possibilities, and children’s developmental needs.

 Schedules and Routines

-Responsive schedules and routines help all children feel safe and secure.
-Being responsive to children’s daily rhythms shows them that caregivers support their individual needs.
+Responsive schedules and routines help all children feel safe and secure and shows them that caregivers support their individual needs.
 At the same time, when caring for groups of children, it is important to provide a predictable daily schedule.
 This lesson will focus on providing a schedule that is flexible but meets children’s need for routine and play.